pdgcam/CSD3/README.md

 Within each SLURM template, lines beginning ``` #SBATCH ``` are directives to the batch system.
 The rest of each directive specifies arguments to the sbatch command.
 SLURM stops reading directives at the first executable (i.e. non-blank, and doesn’t begin with #) line. <br/>

+## Exemplary SLURM templates

+## skylake and skylake-himem

+Here is a detailed [SLURM template for running CPU jobs on the skylake or skylake-himem partition](/script/slurm_submit_lin.peta4-skylake).
+Detailed annotations are provided with lines starting with the symbol ``` #! ```.

+Here is a [simplified SLURM template] for running skylake or skylake-himem CPU jobs.
+The annotations have been excluded for simplicity.

+## KNL (pending)

+Here is a template of SLURM script for running KNL jobs (pending).

+## GPU

 Lauching a lob requires both mandatory parameters and accesories ones.

 ## Mandatory parameters